Educating the New Millennial 3D CAD Engineer|

 Where do you get the instructors?

 So, Colleges, wake up.
-There are quite a few old design draftsman out there with an abundance of 3D CAD and form, fit and function knowledge just waiting to be tapped.
+There are quite a few old manual and CAD design draftsman out there with an abundance of 3D CAD, form, fit and function and drafting knowledge just waiting to be tapped.
 They can be used to handle this transition until the process is in place.

 Where do you get the 3D CAD?

-Soon all companies will have access to this package.
-You will walk in the door, sit down at a computer and start working.
+You will walk in the door, sit down at a computer and start working with a very short learning curve.
 You will be hired for your engineering knowledge not your "3D CAD" experience.
 This may open the door to more telecommuting.

 Ref: All About Telecommuting